bobbimanners/EightBall/README.md

 ### Function Invocation

 Subroutines may be invoked within an expression.
+In this case, the subroutine is executed and the value returned is evaluated within the expression in which it appears.

 For example, the following subroutine:

     sub adder(word a, word b)
       return a+b